OpNoob/BTD6Copier/README.md

 # BTD6Copier
-Copies moves froma youtube video
+Copies moves from a youtube video